Dry Tortugas National Park

-Dry Tortugas National Park is a national park located about 68 mi west of Key West in the Gulf of Mexico.
-The park preserves Fort Jefferson and the seven Dry Tortugas islands, the westernmost and most isolated of the Florida Keys.
+Dry Tortugas National Park is a national park of the United States located about 68 mi west of Key West in the Gulf of Mexico, in the United States.
+The park preserves Fort Jefferson and the several Dry Tortugas islands, the westernmost and most isolated of the Florida Keys.
 The archipelago's coral reefs are the least disturbed of the Florida Keys reefs.